gogorichie/gogorichieblog/content/blog/Office-Meeting-Indicator-V2.md

 ![ESP32 S3 Matrix 8x8 64 LED](https://gogorichiesitefiles.blob.core.windows.net/publicfiles/esp32-s3-matrix-5.jpg)

-Previously I made a YouTube video about how to automate identifying if there is a meeting going on or not using home assistant and a light. in the YouTube video I used and ESP32 board and some led light strips controlled by WLED configured in Home Assistant for the automation.
-I've since then discovered The [ESP32-S3 Matrix](https://amzn.to/3CPVFLV) a compact and versatile development board featuring an ESP32-S3 processor and an integrated with 64 LEDs in an 8x8 RGB LED matrix configuration, making it ideal for creating interactive lighting projects, digital art, and real-time visual displays.
-Making this the perfect small package  to go which is inside a wine press located outside my office to signal my current meeting status with lights.
+Previously, I made a YouTube video demonstrating how to automate the detection of whether a meeting is happening using Home Assistant and a light.
+In that video, I used an ESP32 board and LED light strips controlled by WLED, integrated with Home Assistant for the automation.
+Since then, I’ve discovered the [ESP32-S3 Matrix](https://amzn.to/3CPVFLV) a compact and versatile development board featuring an ESP32-S3 processor and an 8x8 RGB LED matrix with 64 integrated LEDs.
+This board is perfect for creating interactive lighting projects, digital art, and real-time visual displays.
+Its compact design makes it ideal for my setup: a small device placed inside a wine press located outside my office to signal my current meeting status with lights.

-In this blog post I'm going to go into the technical aspects of how I configured the ESP32 S3 Matrix 8x8 64 LED to be able to turn on and off with the selected color depending on the situation.
-For this project I chose to use [FastLED](https://fastled.io/docs/).
-It is a powerful library specifically designed for controlling addressable LEDs like the ones on the ESP32 S3 Matrix, offering fine-grained control over individual pixels and enabling complex lighting effects.
-While WLED is versatile for this project I wanted to be able to manage this device through [ESPHome](https://esphome.io/) and [Home Assistant](https://www.home-assistant.io/).
+In this blog post, I’ll delve into the technical aspects of how I configured the ESP32-S3 Matrix (8x8 LED) to display a specific color based on the situation.
+For this project, I chose to use [FastLED](https://fastled.io/docs/), a powerful library designed for controlling addressable LEDs like those on the ESP32-S3 Matrix.
+FastLED offers precise control over individual pixels and supports complex lighting effects.
+While WLED is versatile, I opted to manage this device through [ESPHome](https://esphome.io/) and [Home Assistant](https://www.home-assistant.io/) for better integration into my setup.

-Setting Up the ESP32-S3 Matrix is pretty simple all you'll need is a ESP32-S3 Matrix Development Board, ESPHome Hosted on a computer, and a USB-C cable as the device doesn't include one.
-Once Connect to the device and flash the firmware with ESPHome using the code in the github repo below and you should be off and running.
-The real magic of using FastLED lies in the light section around line 78 of the YAML file.
+Getting started with the ESP32-S3 Matrix is straightforward.
+You’ll need:

+- An ESP32-S3 Matrix development board,
+- ESPHome hosted on a computer, and
+- A USB-C cable (note: the board does not include one).

+To set it up:

+1) Connect the device to your computer via USB-C.
+1) Flash the firmware using ESPHome with the provided YAML configuration (available in the GitHub repository linked below).
+1) Once the firmware is uploaded, the device should be ready to go.

+The real power of this setup lies in the light configuration section of the YAML file, particularly around line 78.
+Using FastLED within ESPHome, you can unlock a variety of lighting effects and fine-tune the device's behavior to suit your needs.

 {{< gist gogorichie 45c86c6faa31b1411e475bae184d88fa >}}